The soup for the non-soup lovers.

 - 1 red pepper, roasted and diced

-- 1 T. tapioca flour or arrowroot powder (optional)**
+- 1 tablespoon tapioca flour or arrowroot powder (leave out for GAPS/keto)**

 Add in cauliflower and seasonings and cover with stock.
 Bring to a boil and then reduce heat and simmer, covered, until cauliflower is fork-tender.